-To construct the pseudo-outcome, we first estimate the outcome regression \(\bQ_{0}\) and propensity score function $g_0$ by estimate \(\bQ_{n}\) and $g_n$ by Super Learner \cite{van2007super} , respectively.
-The pseudo-outcome of CATE is then given by
+To construct the pseudo-outcome of CATE, we first use Super Learner \citep{van2007super} to estimate the conditional mean function of the outcome \(\bQ_{0}\) and the propensity score function $g_0$ by \(\bQ_{n}\) and $g_n$, respectively.
+The pseudo-outcome of CATE is given by

 This pseudo-outcome is doubly robust in the sense that $E[\eta(\bQ_n, g_n)(O)|W] = B_0(W)$ if either \(\bQ_n=\bQ_0\) or \(g_n=g_0\).
-Next, we estimate the CATE function by regressing the pseudo-outcomes of the observed data, \(\eta(\bQ_n, g_n)(O_i)\), on their baseline covariates \(W_i\) using first-order HAL estimators, with various versions of model selectors and pointwise estimation methods introduced in previous sections for estimating conditional mean functions.
-This yields an estimated CATE function, denoted by \(B_n : \R^d \to \R\), and a standard error estimator denoted by \(\tau_n : \R^d \to \R\).
-For any new covariate value \(\tilde{w} \in \R^d\) of interest, we use $B_n(\tilde{w})$ to denote the estimated CATE and $\tau_n(\tilde{w})$ as its estimated standard error using the delta method.
-These estimates are then used to construct 95\% Wald-type confidence intervals, like what we used for inference on conditional mean functions.
+Next, we estimate the CATE function by regressing the pseudo-outcomes of the observed data, \(\eta(\bQ_n, g_n)(O_i)\), on their baseline covariates \(W_i\) using first-order HAL estimators, based on various versions of model selectors and pointwise estimation methods introduced in previous sections for estimating conditional mean functions.
+This yields an estimated CATE function \(B_n : [0,1]^d \to \R\), and a standard error estimator \(\tau_n : [0,1]^d \to [0,\infty)\).
+For any new covariate \(\tilde{w} \in [0,1]^d\), let $B_n(\tilde{w})$ denote the estimated CATE and $\tau_n(\tilde{w})$ its estimated standard error using the delta method.
+These estimates are then used to construct 95\% Wald-type confidence intervals, as is done for inference on conditional mean functions.

-We run 500 Monte Carlo simulations to evaluate the performance of the proposed methods with the following data generating distribution.
-The baseline covariates \(W = (W_1, W_2)\) are independently drawn from a uniform distribution on \([0, 1]\).
-The true propensity score $g_0$ is defined as $ g_0 = [1 + F_{\text{Beta}}(W_1; 2, 4)]/4, $ where \(F_{\text{Beta}}\) denotes the Beta cumulative distribution function.
-The treatment assignment \(A\) given $W$ is then drawn as \(\text{Bernoulli}(g_0(W))\).
-The conditional mean functions of the outcome given treatment and covariates are
+We ran 500 Monte Carlo simulations to evaluate the performance of the proposed methods with the following data generating distribution.
+The baseline covariates \(W = (W_1, W_2)\) are independently drawn from a uniform distribution in \([0, 1]\).
+The true propensity score $g_0$ is defined as $ g_0 = [1 + F_{\text{Beta}}(W_1; 2, 4)]/4, $ where \(F_{\text{Beta}}\) is the cumulative distribution function of the Beta distribution.
+The assignment of treatment \(A\) given $W$ follows \(\text{Bernoulli}(g_0(W))\).
+The conditional mean functions of the outcome given the treatment and baseline covariates are